07 3221 0100

 Separation and Divorce

 You are eligible to apply for a Divorce Order once you have been separated for twelve (12) months.
-You do not need to have been living in separate households during this twelve (12) months and can still be considered as separated if you are living under the one roof.
-If during part of the twelve (12) month separation period you have spent time separated under one roof, you will be required to prove to the Court that you were separated during this time.
+You do not need to have been living in separate households during these twelve (12) months and can still be considered as separated if you are living under one roof.
+If, during part of the twelve (12) month separation period, you have spent time separated under one roof, you must prove to the Court that you were separated during this time.

 For example, you may file an Affidavit confirming you slept in separate beds and did not live together as a couple despite being in the same household.
 If you have children under the age of 18 years, the Court will also need to be satisfied that adequate arrangements have been made for their care since separation.